frederic-perez/AmE-dictionary/data/dictionary.md

 __oeuvre__ _n_ The total output of a writer or artist (or a substantial part of it). _Syn_ body of work _The musicologist studied the entire Wagnerian oeuvre._
 __of a kind__ _You are two of a kind._
 __of late__ _adv_ :three: You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente
-__of one's own accord__ Voluntarily.
+__of one’s own accord__ Voluntarily.
 __of sorts__ _phr_ :four: Having inferior, mediocre, or incomplete characteristics of something. _"The 13 clocks" is a poem of sorts._ _A contest of sorts._ _He wanted to make the scene a lesson of sorts._ _A celebrity of sorts._
 __of__ _The gas smells of roggen eggs._
 __off duty__
 __off kilter__
-__off to the races__ _idiom_ :two: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we've said goodbye to everyone.
-Looks like we're off to the races._
+__off to the races__ _idiom_ :two: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
+Looks like we’re off to the races._
 __off-color__ _adj_ An off-color joke or remark is rude or offensive.
 __off-guard__ _adj_ Not prepared or vigilant.
 __off-kilter__ _idiom_ :two::hammer: